mustymane/Mustymane/README.md

 ---
 **IMPORTANT: I AM NOT IN A GOOD MENTAL STATE. i am genuinely going insane.**

-*this is NOT joke "lol im mentally ill im soo crazy" im SO FOR REAL.
+*this is NOT a joke "lol im mentally ill im soo crazy" im SO FOR REAL.
 PLEASE BE CAUTIOUS.*

 ***im trying to get better, but for now please be extra soft on me.***